Mary-KateHannah/data-sharing-for-mrc-sphsu--university-of-glasgow/_episodes/external-lesson_1_3.md

 ---
-title: External Lesson
+title: Quiz and course feedback -  link to mentimeter
-teaching: null
+teaching: 5
-exercises: 20
+exercises: 10
 duration: null
 summary: This template shows you how to use an external tutorial as a lesson.
 questions: null